nhselect/step1-training/content/home.md

 ---
-title: Welcome to the training packages for the Step 1 proficiencies pilot
+title: Welcome to the training packages for the digitised proficiencies
 ---
 ## What you need to do: